RohanAwhad/fun_llm_service/README.md

 - 2 LLM providers and 2 models each for redundancy.
 (Mixtral & Llama + Gpt-3.5 & Gpt-4)

 ---
-Based on the above description, I feel following classes/functions should be present
+Based on the above description, I feel following classes/functions should be present [Out of Sync with implementation]

 * LLMParams: All the parameters required to change model's sampling behaviour.